rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

  and at worst confusing anachronisms, like trying to define the Internet in terms of typewriters and postage stamps.

-However, if you learn how Keys and UTXOs work, then you will understand what people mean when they talk about their wallet and addresses.
+However, if you learn how Bitcoin Keys and UTXOs work, then you will understand what people mean when they talk about their Bitcoin wallet and addresses.
+ In fact, by understanding these concepts, you can discover novel ways to custody your own Bitcoin -- and secure your own Bitcoin in ways no bank or custody service could ever match.

 ...
 https://en.bitcoin.it/wiki/Invoice_address

+Yet proper custody requires a true understanding of Bitcoin, how it works, and the novel ways you can custody your own Bitcoin.

 ---